cocasema/micro-ROS-doc/Installation/NuttxLinux_WSBuild&Install.md

     Read [stm32-e407 board manual](https://www.olimex.com/Products/ARM/ST/STM32-E407/resources/STM32-E407.pdf) to have more detailed information about the flashing process.

     >**Note:** After the stdout: "wrote *X* bytes from file nuttx.bin in *X*s (*X* KiB/s)" is shown, a debugger server is started.
-    The Debugger server is not necesay so you may close it (press ctrl + c).
+    The Debugger server is not necessary so you may close it (press ctrl + c).

 ## Notes